aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/index.md

 $ prepare-environment automation/gitops/argocd
 ```

+This will make the following changes to your lab environment:
+- Create an AWS CodeCommit repository
+- Install ArgoCD in the Amazon EKS cluster

+You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/automation/gitops/argocd/.workshop/terraform).

 :::

 [Argo CD](https://argoproj.github.io/cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.
 Argo CD controller in Kubernetes cluster continuously monitors the state of your cluster and compares it with the desired state defined in Git.
 If the cluster state does not match the desired state, Argo CD reports the deviation and provides visualizations to help developers manually or automatically sync the cluster state with the desired state.